-- A configuration yields another configuration in one step if there exists a rule in $\Delta$ that makes this happen. - There is only a single thread of computation.a - Nondeterminism is not parallelism, multiprocessing, multithreading, or quantum computation.
+- A configuration yields another configuration in one step if there exists a rule in $\Delta$ that makes this happen. - There remains only one thread of computation.a - Nondeterminism is not parallelism, multiprocessing, multithreading, or quantum computation.

 aThanks to a lively discussion on September 22, 2015.